motivatedsloth/jquery-restful/README.md

 Note the built in function filters the form elements as such this.find(":input:not(.exclude, button, :submit, :reset)") and follows the same hierarchy as *toJSON*

 *onLoad* function to run after data from server is loaded into form.
 Can be used to clean up data, or to manipulate the form as needed.
+This function is *not* called when a data object is provided.

 *uri* -optional- the url to use for submit and remove actions.
 If not provided the form action will be used